Associate Professor (Applied Linguistics & Discourse Studies)

 - Chapters in edited books

-Anonby, E., Mohammadirad, M., & Sheyholislami, J. (In press).
+Anonby, E., Mohammadirad, M., & Sheyholislami, J. (2019).
 Kordestan Province in the Atlas of the Languages of Iran: Research process, language distribution, and language classification.
-In Haig, G., Öpengin, E., Gündoğdu, S., & Anonby, E. (Eds.), Advances in Kurdish linguistics.
-Bamberg, Germany: Otto-Friedrich-Universität Bamberg.
+In E. Gündoğdu, E. Öpengin, G. Haig, & Anonby, E. (Eds.), Advances in Kurdish linguistics (pp. 2-30).
+Bamberg, Germany: Otto-Friedrich-Universität Bamberg. (peer-reviewed)

 Sheyholislami, J. (2018).
 “Same language,” different borders, and different policies: Kurdish in four countries.
 In Jańczak, Barbara Alicja (Ed.), Language contact and language policies across borders: Construction and deconstruction of transnational and transcultural spaces (pp. 31-44).
 Germany: Logos Publishing House.